 Because of the high interest in modeling and understanding of flux through central carbon metabolism, we focused our efforts on understanding recurrent regulatory interactions in this pathway (Figure 6).
-After excluding small ions and non-endogenous metabolites, we identified 18 small molecule regulatory interactions evident broadly across several phylogenetic taxa, which converged on the regulation of a small number of enzymes: four nodes in glycolysis, phosphofructokinase (6 recurrent regulators), fructose bisphosphatase (2 recurrent regulators), PEP carboxylase (3 recurrent regulators) and pyruvate kinase (3 recurrent regulators), were subject to particularly extensive regulation.
+After excluding small ions and non-endogenous metabolites, we identified 18 small molecule regulatory interactions evident broadly across several phylogenetic taxa, which converged on the regulation of a small number of enzymes: four nodes in glycolysis, phosphofructokinase (6 recurrent regulators), fructose bisphosphatase (2 recurrent regulators), PEP carboxylase (3 recurrent regulators) and pyruvate kinase (3 recurrent regulators.
 Surprisingly, we found few conserved interactions in the TCA cycle, glyoxylate shunt and the non oxidative branch of the PP pathway.
 In line with its role as a committing step in glycolysis, phosphofructokinase was subject to negative feedback control by two metabolites far downstream in glucose catabolism, citrate and PEP, as well as regulation by energy-related cofactors ATP, ADP, and AMP.
 In contrast, pyruvate kinase was negatively regulated by ATP, but also subject to feedforward activation by FDP (fructose-1,6 diphosphate).
 The counter-intuitive activation of pyruvate kinase by FDP has been shown (Xu et al., 2012b) to be important for the rapid response of yeast to changes in environmental glucose levels, by driving accumulation of PEP for future phosphorylation of glucose in glucose-depleted conditions.
 Similarly, the inhibition of phosphofructokinase by PEP has also been shown to be of critical importance in dynamic perturbations in E. coli (Link et al., 2013)

 Interestingly, several of the recurrent regulatory interactions we identified were evident in only a subset of phylogenetic taxa.
-In some cases, this effect was due to the absence of the regulated enzyme in a taxon (e.g. PEP carboxylase is only present in archaea, bacteria, and plants, and the pentose phosphate pathway is not present in archaea).
-In other cases (where the enzyme was present in all taxa), small molecule regulation was simply different across taxa, with potentially interesting implications.
+In some cases, this was due to the absence of the enzyme in a taxon (e.g. PEP carboxylase is only present in archaea, bacteria, and plants, and the pentose phosphate pathway is not present in archaea).
+In other cases, small molecule regulation was simply different across taxa, with potentially interesting implications.
 For example, pyruvate kinase was inhibited by L-alanine in fungi and animals, but not in other species.
-In humans, this differential regulation plays a role in disease: the inhibition of one splice isoform of pyruvate kinase (PKM2) by L-alanine (but not the other, PKM1) contributes to the cancer-associated shift to aerobic glycolysis by promoting the shunting of glucose-derived carbon into biosynthetic pathways (Morgan et al., 2013)
+In humans, this differential regulation plays a role in disease: the inhibition of one splice isoform of pyruvate kinase (PKM2) by L-alanine (but not the other, PKM1) contributes to the cancer-associated shift to aerobic glycolysis by promoting the shunting of glucose-derived carbon into biosynthetic pathways (Morgan et al., 2013).

 Discussion

 The regulatory action of small molecules on enzymes and other proteins ensures robust operation of metabolism upon dynamic changes.
-Indeed, at least for central metabolism, metabolites can directly (acting as effectors) or indirectly (acting as signals to transcription factors) regulate the flux of almost all enzymatic reactions (Figure 7).
-While our understanding of transcriptional and - to a lesser extent - post-translational regulation of metabolism has benefited from technological advances in high-throughput sequencing and mass spectrometric technologies, experimental challenges have hindered similar breakthroughs in our understanding of regulation of enzyme activity by small molecule metabolites (Lindsley and Rutter, 2006).
+For central carbon metabolism, metabolites can directly (acting as effectors) or indirectly (acting as signals to transcription factors) regulate the flux of almost all enzymatic reactions (Figure 7).
+While our understanding of transcriptional and post-translational regulation of metabolism has benefited from advances in sequencing and mass spectrometric technologies, experimental challenges have hindered similar breakthroughs in our understanding of regulation of enzyme activity by small molecule metabolites (Lindsley and Rutter, 2006).
 Our approach here has been to leverage the fragmented wealth of published biochemical data to generate an atlas of small molecule regulation informatically, i.e. without performing additional laboratory experiments.
 Our findings illustrate the dual architecture of small molecule regulation and the underlying metabolic network, allow us to test a common hypothesis about the connection between regulation and thermodynamics, and to compare between metabolite concentrations and their respective binding affinities to target enzymes.